GregoryPetterson/Directed-Study/README.md

     (recur (binding)))

 You've written a function to sum up all elements in a vector using first and rest.
-Now write a function to sum up all elements of a vector using loop andrecur
+Now write a function to sum up all elements of a vector using loop and recur
 ```clojure
 (defn countdown [x]
   (loop [x 10]